NexPlayer/Unreal-SDK/basic/quickstart-guide.md

 # Quickstart Guide
 ## Render a Video in a Static Mesh Actor

 The NexPlayer™ Plugin for Unreal Engine provides a way to insert a streaming video in any Static Mesh Actor.
-After importing the NexPlayer Plugin into the Unreal Engine project, you should perform the following steps:
+After importing the NexPlayer™ Plugin into the Unreal Engine project, you should perform the following steps:

 It can be used with Unreal Engine version 4.22.3 and above, following these steps: